isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

         <label for="sph1a">Can I read the newspapers on tablets and smartphones? </label>

  <div class="acc-body">
   <p>Yes, you can.
 Make sure your devices' operating systems are updated, e.g. Apple mobile devices should be on iOS / iPadOS 13 and above.
+However, do note that some newspaper titles do not display as well on smartphones compared to tablets and desktop / laptop computers.
 </p></div><!--close acc-body-->
 </div><!--close div for qn -->